FailAcademy/learning/wdp-vancouver/_slides/week-01/03-flexbox.md

 Let's apply these flexbox concepts to Project 1.

-We'll start adding flexbox properties into the `<footer>` with following these steps:
+We'll start adding flexbox properties into the `<footer>` by following these steps:

 1. Apply `display: flex` to the appropriate element
 2. Figure out how to get the address and the social links aligned to the left and right sides of the footer